Latvian National Armed Forces

 The Latvian National Armed Forces (Latvijas Nacionālie bruņotie spēki; NBS), are the armed forces of Latvia.
 Latvia's defense concept is based on a mobile, professional rapid response force and a reserve segment that can be called upon relatively fast for mobilization should the need arise.
 The National Armed Forces consists of Land Forces, Naval Forces, Air Force and National Guard.
 Its main tasks are to protect the territory of the State; participate in international military operations; and to prevent threats to national security.

 Mission

 The mission of the National Armed Forces (NBS) is to defend the sovereignty and territorial integrity of the nation and to defend its population against foreign or domestic armed aggression.
-In order to implement these tasks, the NBS provide for the defence of the nation, its air space and national territorial waters, participate in large scale crisis response operations, perform emergency rescue operations, and participate in international peacekeeping operations.
+In order to implement these tasks, the NBS provides for the defense of the nation, its airspace, and national territorial waters; participates in large scale crisis response operations; performs emergency rescue operations; and participate in international peacekeeping operations.

 The main mission of the National Armed Forces is to: